Bylaws of the International Sauna Association

 - The executive board (Article 12)

-- An extraordinary meeting of members must be convened if the executive board decides this or if written requests by e-mail, fax or post to this effect have been received by the executive board from one fifth of the members.
-A meeting of members which has been requested in this way must be convened not later than three months after receipt of the request, which reaches a fifth in total.
+- An extraordinary General Meeting must be convened if the executive board decides this or if written requests by e-mail, fax or post to this effect have been received by the executive board from one fifth of the members.
+A General Meeting which has been requested in this way must be convened not later than three months after receipt of the request, which reaches a fifth in total.

-- Each meeting of members shall be convened by the executive board which shall also announce the agenda.
-The invitation to the meeting of members shall be sent off not later than three months before the date of the meeting by e-mail, fax or post (franking date on the invitation is decisive for this.
-An exception from this is an extraordinary meeting of members for which the period of notice is reduced to one month.
+- Each General Meeting shall be convened by the executive board which with the written invitation shall also announce the agenda.
+The invitation to the General Meeting shall be sent off not later than three months before the date of the meeting by e-mail, fax or post (franking date on the invitation is decisive).
+An exception from this is an extraordinary General Meeting for which the period of notice is reduced to one month.
 This can also take place face-to-face, hybrid or online as a video conference.

-- The duties of the meeting of members are:
+- The duties of the General Meeting are: